Entanglement cost and quantum channel simulation: Conclusion

 One of the main tools used in the analysis of the (parallel) entanglement cost of channels from \cite{BBCW13}\ is a de-Finetti-style approach, consisting of the post-selection technique \cite{CKR09}.
 In particular, the problem of asymptotic (parallel)\ channel simulation was reduced to simulating the channel on a single state, called the universal de Finetti state.
 For the asymptotic theory of (sequential)\ entanglement cost of channels, could there be a single universal adaptive channel discrimination protocol to consider, such that simulating the channel well for such a protocol would imply that it has been simulated well for all protocols?

 For the task of entanglement cost, one could modify the set of free channels to be either those that completely preserve the positivity of partial transpose \cite{Rai99,Rai01} or are $k$-extendible in the sense of \cite{KDWW18}.
 Could we find simpler lower bounds on entanglement cost of channels in this way?
 The semi-definite programming quantity from \cite{WD17} could be helpful here also.
+After the above question was posed in the arXiv posting of the present paper, the exact entanglement cost has been solved in \cite{WW18} for the case of \textit{exact} channel simulation, with the set of free channels taken to be those that completely preserve the positivity of partial transpose.

 Another way to think about quantum channel simulation is to allow the entanglement to be free but count the cost of classical communication.
 This was the approach taken for the reverse Shannon theorem \cite{BDHSW09,BCR09}, and these works also considered only parallel channel simulation.
 How are the results there affected if the goal is sequential channel simulation instead?
 Is the previous answer from \cite{BDHSW09,BCR09}, the mutual information of the channel, robust under this change?
 How do prior results on simulation of quantum measurements \cite{Winter01a,WHBH12,BRW14} hold up under this change?
 A comprehensive summary of results on parallel simulation of quantum channels, including the quantum reverse Shannon theorem, measurement simulation, and entanglement cost, is available in \cite{B13}.